jennahamlin/tinselR/README.md

 `install.packages("shiny", dep=T)`

 **2).
-Open the Tinsel shiny application **
+Open the Tinsel shiny application**

-Run this code in your R console - `shiny::runGitHub("Tinsel", "jennahamlin")`
+Run this code in your R console -
+`shiny::runGitHub("Tinsel", "jennahamlin")`

+**3).
+Load your data or use the example data**

-#### Please click on the 'Data Upload' pane, where you will be able to upload your files.
+*Please click on the 'Data Upload' pane, where you will be able to upload your files.*

 * **Phylogenetic Tree** - required; a [newick](https://en.wikipedia.org/wiki/Newick_format) generated tree
 * **Genetic Distance data** - optional for use with the annotation function; a tsv/txt/csv file